thisisyomans/robotirade/README.md

 # RoboTirade

-This is a top down, 2D shooter game made with Pygame.
-In time, it will be available as a downloadable application.
+This is a top down, 2D shooter game made with Pygame.\
+The downloads for Mac and Windows are ready, and will be available\
+on the website (whenever that is ready).

 ## How To Play